 When Do I Pay Roth Conversion Tax?
 Can I Make One Estimated Payment and Avoid Underpayment?
 (Laurie, IL)

-“Hi Joe and Big Al. I love your show.
+Joe “Hi, Joe and Big Al, I love your show.
 It’s full of great information and fun antics.
-FYI I don’t find you arrogant, Joe.
-I love your humor.
-My current favorite drink is Ginger Ale and Whiskey.
-Surprise, surprise my question has to do with Roths… however it’s not about conversions but rather tax implications.
+My current favorite drink is ginger ale and whiskey.
+Surprise, surprise, my question has to do with Roths.
+However, it’s not about a conversion, but rather tax implications.
 I understand that the amount converted will be taxed as ordinary income.
-So my question is…when I convert from a traditional IRA to a Roth IRA and I am using other money from my taxable brokerage account to cover the taxes, when do I have to pay the taxes?
-Do I have to make an estimated tax payment when I convert the money to avoid underpaying my taxes and thus avoid the underpayment penalty OR can I pay them before April 15th yet after I have done my 1040 tax form when I will know exactly how much I will owe?
-My goal is to avoid the underpayment tax penalty.
-Also, if the answer is that I have to make an estimated tax payment, can I just send in ONE of the estimated tax payment vouchers (without sending in one each quarter)?
-I have 1.3 million in my brokerage account, so that is by far the best option for paying taxes on the conversion.
-I can easily pay the taxes all at once and wouldn’t need to spread it out by using 4 estimated tax vouchers.
-Thanks for your help and keep the humor coming!”
+So, my question is, when I convert from a traditional IRA to a Roth IRA and I’m using other money for my taxable brokerage account to cover the taxes, when do I have to pay the taxes?
+Do I have to make an estimated tax payment when I convert the money to avoid underpaying my taxes, and thus, avoiding the underpayment penalty, or can I pay them before April 15th?
+After I’ve done my 1040 tax return, will I know exactly how much I will owe?
+My goal is to avoid underpayment tax penalties.
+Also, if the answer is that I have to make an estimated tax payment, can I just send one of the estimated tax payment vouchers?

 Why Not Pay the Tax on a Roth Conversion From My IRA?
 (Hong, CA)